Education Affiliates Program Overview

 Members receive all of the following benefits:

-- Events - ICME offers events at least once per quarter.
-View the list of Annual Events in ICME
+Events - ICME offers events at least once per quarter.
+Learn More about ICME's Annual Events

 The ICME Education Affiliate Program is supported by corporate membership fees of $25,000/year for Members and is designed to support educational activities such as curriculum development, short courses, workshops and student travel to conferences.